-Learn more about chemotherapy and preparing for treatment .
-The medications used to treat cancer are continually being evaluated.
-Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
-Learn more about your prescriptions by using searchable drug databases .
+Learn more about the basics of chemotherapy and preparing for treatment .
+The medications used to treat cancer are constantly being evaluated.
+Talking with your doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
+Learn more about your child’s prescriptions by using searchable drug databases .

-Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
+Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation therapy given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.

 Getting care for symptoms and side effects

 Cancer and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.